jaysylvester/citizen/README.md

 #### Handling Errors

-The emitter has an `error` event so you can trigger citizen's error handling mechanism. citizen already does a pretty good job of catching your application's errors without crashing, but the `error` event gives you more control over how the error is handled.
-Note that using the `error` event does not throw a JavaScript error; you use it to handle an error that's already been thrown or a condition that would bring about an error.
+The emitter has an `error` event that gives you more control over how errors are handled.
+The `error` event throws a JavaScript error to enable debugging; citizen prevents the error from bubbling up to the Node process, however, so your app won't crash.

     // article controller